j-briant/interlis-import/README.md

 ## Objectives

 Interlis is a, if not completely obscure, not so well documented format, and tools able to make something out of it are rare.
-Most of the time we'll just take the file and import it in a more convenient format.
+Most of the time, as it's a "transfert" format, we'll just take the file and import it in a more convenient format.
 The library `ili2db` helps with those conversions but the number of parameter is sometimes overwhelming.

 The aim here is to have a kind of minimalist and simple way of loading an interlis file (version 1 or 2) into a database (for now Postgres and Geopackage), without thinking too much about how to do it.